nqnm/Colorful/.github/README.md

   <img src="assets/gifs/copy-ip.gif" alt="copy-ip.gif" />
 </p>

-> Note: There's a VPN status bar, it shows your VPN IP when connected and it tells you when you're disconnected from a VPN.
+> **Note**: There's a VPN status bar, it shows your VPN IP when connected and it tells you when you're disconnected from a VPN.

 There's a network bar where you can configure your network: